noriskworld/noriskworld.github.io/content/post/Rstudio-not-a-friend/index.md

 tags:
 - Markdown
 ---
+## Update on 2023-12-07.
+I was wrong. `Blogdown` is not a friend.
+However Rstudio is fine.
+The new kid on the block is [Quarto](https://quarto.org/docs/output-formats/gfm.html).
+Create a `qmd` document with output format as github flavored markdown.
+That is it.

+`Quarto` seems like worthy tool to explore more.
+Please impressive applications from the [gallery](https://quarto.org/docs/gallery/).

+---

 Well, this is probably obvious.If you've wandered through the HugoBlox documentation, you've likely stumbled upon this cautionary note: